MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-overview-plan-for-dlp.md

     1. [Set goals and strategy](dlp-overview-plan-for-dlp.md#set-goals-and-strategy)
 1. [Data Loss Prevention policy reference](dlp-policy-reference.md#data-loss-prevention-policy-reference) - This article introduces all the components of a DLP policy and how each one influences the behavior of a policy.
 1. [Design a DLP policy](dlp-policy-design.md) - This article walks you through creating a policy intent statement and mapping it to a specific policy configuration.
-1. [Create and Deploy data loss prevention policies](dlp-create-deploy-policy.md) - This article presents some common policy intent scenarios that you can map to configuration options.
-It then walks you through configuring those options.
+1. [Create and Deploy data loss prevention policies](dlp-create-deploy-policy.md) - This article presents some common policy intent scenarios that you'll map to configuration options.
+Then, it walks you through configuring those options.

 ## Multiple starting points